dag-hammarskjold-library/misc/README.md

       1302 66.249.66.66

 Ignore 127.0.0.1, since that's all coming from the local server.
 The others you can run through IP Lookup tools to locate the owner.
 If it's a cloud computing company, drop it per the above command.

+# Update NAT Routing (Linux)

+Why: You have an application listening on one port, but need to connect to it on a different port.
+Typical use case is a Tomcat server on 8080, and you don't want/don't have a web server proxied to it, so you just reroute from port 80 to port 8080.

+`iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 8080`